Rocklin-Lab/mhdx_pipeline/README.md

 Zero Samples: Remove --> Add
 ```

 4) isotope file for each undeuterated sample.
 This file is generated with `IMTBX` and `Grppr`.
 More information can be found at `https://dmtavt.com/IMTBX`.
+Copy these files to `resources/0_isotopes`.

 ### Running IMTBX and Grppr
 The following commands run the `IMTBX` and `Grppr` executables to process peaks: